This is a 4-day Peloponnese Itinerary starting from Athens Greece and visiting Peloponnese’s 5 out of 7 subregions.

 3 km from the Corinth Canal and via EO Isthmou Archaias Epidavrou you get to the smaller Isthmia Archaeological site, where Ancient Isthmian Games were held.

 After the site, drive for less than a km to Isthmia cafe located right at the water surface at the beginning of the canal.
-Have a quick coffee and watch the bridge submerge into the waters to let the ships pass and emerge to let the cars and people get across the canal.
+Have a quick coffee and watch the bridge submerge into the waters to let the ships pass and emerge to let the cars and people cross the canal.

 Ancient Corinth and Acrocorinth